RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: RELOOP: A Multi-Agent Heterogeneous Question Answering Framework

-The proposed system couples a unified \emph{hierarchical sequence(HSEQ)} representation with an iteration policy and a head module $\mathcal{H}$ for answer synthesis.
-Let $q$ denote a user query and $D$ a heterogeneous corpus.
-A modality-aware adapter $\tau$ converts $D$ into a single hierarchical sequence $S_h=\tau(D)$.
-An iteration module $\pi_\theta$ operates on $(q,S_h)$ and maintains an evolving evidence set $M_t$.
-The final evidence $M^\star$ is then canonicalized by $\kappa$ and passed to $\mathcal{H}$ for final answer generation.
-The end-to-end mapping is summarized as
+The proposed system couples a unified \emph{hierarchical sequence (HSEQ)} representation with an iteration policy and a head module $\mathcal{H}$ for answer synthesis.
+As described in Section~\ref{sec:background-setup}, a modality-aware adapter $\tau$ converts $D$ into a single hierarchical sequence $S_h$, and the iterator $\pi_\theta$ accumulates evidence under budgets $B$, with framework as:

-Specifically, during iteration module $\pi_\theta$ selecting and expanding segments on $S_h$, the budget-aware sufficiency criterion $\Phi$ and the budget state $B_t$ (tokens, tool calls, steps) functioned inside the module to decide when the accumulated evidence is adequate for answering as well as triggering potential early stopping.